-Windows 8 Defender settings allows you to fully customize how the program works to protect your PC.
+Windows 8 Defender settings allow you to fully customize how the program works to protect your PC.
 You can turn on and off real-time protection from the primary screen.
 This is the quickest way to get the most protection out of Defender.

-Within the Settings, click “Administrator” in the left hand window pane.
+Within the Settings, click “Administrator” in the left-hand window pane.

 You can turn Windows Defender on and off from here.
 If you opt to use another anti-virus, malware or spyware real-time protection software title, it can cause conflicts with Windows Defender and vice versa.
 You can always turn Windows Defender back on by heading back to this settings area.

 Now, click “MAPS.”

 MAPS stands for Microsoft Active Protection Service.
 This allows Windows 8 Defender to report issues, threats, and scans to Microsoft for analysis and for developing ways to combat threats to your computer and others using Windows 8.
 You can opt in and out at any time and you can even choose the level of membership from this area.

 Then, click on “Advanced” in the settings area.